-301.6 Accessory Structures with a footprint no greater than 1,008 square feet shall require side and rear minimum setback depths of 15 feet in the R-1 District, 15 feet in the R-2 District and shall meet all other zoning and planning requirements.
+301.6 Accessory Structures with a footprint no greater than 1,008 square feet shall require side and rear minimum setback depths of 15 feet in both the R-1 and R-2 Districts.

-301.7 Accessory Structures with a footprint greater than 1,008 but no greater than 1,440 square feet shall require side and rear minimum setback depths of 25 feet in the R-1 District, 30 feet in the R-2 District and shall meet all other zoning and planning requirements.
+301.7 Accessory Structures with a footprint greater than 1,008 but no greater than 1,440 square feet shall require side and rear minimum setback depths of 25 feet in the R-1 District and 30 feet in the R-2 District.

-301.8 Accessory Structures with a footprint greater than 1,440 but no greater than 2,500 square feet shall require side and rear minimum setback depths of 35 feet in both the R-1 and R-2 Districts and shall meet all other zoning and planning requirements.
+301.8 Accessory Structures with a footprint greater than 1,440 but no greater than 2,500 square feet shall require side and rear minimum setback depths of 35 feet in both the R-1 and R-2 Districts.

-301.9 Accessory Structures with a footprint greater than 2,500 square feet but no greater than 4,000 square feet shall require side and rear minimum setback depths of 50 feet in the R-1 and R-2 Districts and shall meet all other zoning and planning requirements.
+301.9 Accessory Structures with a footprint greater than 2,500 square feet but no greater than 4,000 square feet shall require side and rear minimum setback depths of 50 feet in both the R-1 and R-2 Districts.

 301.10 Conditional Use Permit Required.
-A Conditional Use Permit is required for any Accessory Structure that does not meet the previous requirements of this Section 301.
+A Conditional Use Permit is required for any Accessory Structure that does not meet the previous size and setback requirements of this Section 301.
 The Conditional Use Permit ("CUP") review process provides abutters and other affected parties an opportunity to comment on proposed projects and also allows the Planning Board to consider reasons an applicant offers to justify a project that does not fully conform to applicable provisions of the Zoning Ordinance.